-In addition to the requirements of the Nasdaq rules, the Company's By-laws require that a majority of the Board be independent within the requirements of certain tests that are not included within the requirements of the Nasdaq rules.
+In addition to the requirements of the Nasdaq rules, the Company's By-laws require that a majority of the Board be independent pursuant to the requirements of certain tests that are not included within the requirements of the Nasdaq rules.
 The additional tests contained in the Company's By-laws include a requirement that a director is not considered independent for purposes of the By-laws if he has received any remuneration as an advisor or consultant to any other director of the Company.
 The Board of Directors has determined that Messrs.
-Russell, Bogomolny, McCorkle and Scott are independent directors within the meaning of the Company's By-laws.
+Russell, Bogomolny, McCorkle, Scott and Tegnelia, comprising a majority of the members of the Board of Directors, are independent directors within the meaning of the Company's By-laws.